Information About Fort Worth, Texas

 Fort Worth Educational Opportunities

-Fort Worth is home to Texas Christian University, ranked the 82nd best national university by U.S. News & World Report in 2016.
-Texas Wesleyan University, ranked the 48th best regional university in the West by U.S. News, and the University of North Texas Health Science Center, ranked the 50th best medical school in the country for primary care, also are based in Fort Worth.
+Fort Worth is home to Texas Christian University, ranked the 97th best national university by U.S. News & World Report in 2020.
+Texas Wesleyan University, ranked # best regional university in the West by U.S. News, and the University of North Texas Health Science Center, ranked the 50th best medical school in the country for primary care, also are based in Fort Worth.

 Fort Worth Economy and Industry